abiwat/kickstarter-analysis/README.md

 I sorted the selected data by Parent Category: theater and created a line graph using this pivot table.
 ![Theater_Outcomes_vs_Launch](https://github.com/abiwat/kickstarter-analysis/blob/main/Resources/Theater_Outcomes_vs_Launch.png)

-To analysis the outcome of the fundraising campaigns based on the goals of those campaigns, I created a sheet titled Outcomes Based on Goals with columns titled:
+To analyize the outcome of the fundraising campaigns based on the goals of those campaigns, I created a sheet titled Outcomes Based on Goals with columns titled:

 - Goal
 - Number Successful